abentele/PhotosExporter/Readme.md

 # !!!
 Currently not maintained !!!

-Maintaining this project is currently interrupted, because of unresolved API issues (see discussion in https://github.com/abentele/PhotosExporter/issues/6).
+Maintaining this project is currently interrupted, because of unresolved API issues since macOS 10.15 (see discussion in https://github.com/abentele/PhotosExporter/issues/6).
 There is a fork of this project (https://github.com/photossync/PhotosSync), which was used to evaluate things, but is not production ready.

 # PhotosExporter